ecologygames-eu/ecologygames_raccoon/content/homepage/6games.md

 ![image of Raccoon Rampage on a table](images/glamourshot.jpg)

 BioInvaders!
 Raccoon Rampage features a mix of strategic planning and social negotiation.
-You pick policies to put into a queue, vote on policies *in* the queue, and dabble in chaos using action cards that manipulate things in your favour.
+Playing as 1 of 4 unique roles, from Hunter to Animal Rights Activist, you pick policies to put into a queue, vote on policies *in* the queue, and dabble in chaos using action cards that manipulate things in your favour.

 What's unique about the experience is that *yes* you have to work together - BUT you also want to *beat everyone else*!